ketwaroo/minetest-k-recycler/readme.md

 ### As usual, no warranty, liability for loss of etc.

-This is me just poking around with mintest mods and this one is mostly usable for my tastes.
+This is me just poking around with minetest mods and this one is mostly usable for my tastes.
 Other recycling mods exist but I haven't looked at them and have no idea if this is the socially acceptable way to go about this.
 If you don't like it, don't use it.